-Have you ever noticed seemingly illogical decisions being made at your work without questioning them?
+Have you ever noticed strange things happening at your work without daring to question them?
 I certainly have.

-However, over the past 10 years I’ve become less worried about speaking out about issues or decisions that don’t appear to make sense, and I believe achieving this mindset can help you in your career.
+However, over my career I’ve become less worried about speaking out about issues or decisions that don’t appear to make sense, and I believe achieving this mindset can help you in your leadership career.

 Why You Need To Speak Up At Work

-You become more proactive, more influential, and gain more respect when you approach this in the right way.
-It also helps to relieve the mental stress of feeling powerless about issues in your work.
+You appear more proactive, more influential, and gain more respect when you speak up in the right way.
+Speaking up also helps to relieve the mental stress of feeling powerless about issues at work.

-Having too many people unquestioningly agreeing with the status quo can cause issues for several reasons:
+Having too many people failing to question the way things are can cause issues because:

-- One person’s approach can be adopted time and time again.
-It could be that the approach is sound and everyone agrees with it, or that people aren’t telling the truth.
-Never discussing more than one way of doing anything is a good way to result in approaches that are sub-optimal.
+- When you fail to question the status quo, you might be missing out on a better way.
+It could be that the approach is right and everyone agrees with it, or that people aren’t speaking up.
+Never discussing more than one way of doing anything is a good way to result in approaches that are less than optimal.

-- It creates an environment which reinforces itself over time – people in the team feel less empowered to contribute, and before you know it you have a dictatorship!
+- Failing to speak up creates an environment which reinforces itself.
+People in the team feel less empowered to contribute, and before you know it you have a dictatorship!

-- It is a breeding ground for unethical decisions – a lack of input into decision making and blind obedience can result in unethical practices going unchallenged.
+- A workplace where nobody speaks up is a breeding ground for unethical decisions.
+A lack of input into decision making and blind obedience can result in unethical work practices going unchallenged.